 - Focus on the Living Areas First: A living room is an area in which potential buyers should be able to envision themselves entertaining friends or gathering with their family.
 With that in mind, consider making the area appear as large and functional as possible by removing any unnecessary furniture and decorations.

 - Make Necessary Repairs: Look at your house with a critical eye.
-The last thing you want potential buyers to see are chipped tiles in the bathroom, a faucet that doesn’t work or burned out bulbs in light fixtures.
+The last thing you want potential buyers to see are chipped tiles in the bathroom or a wonky door to the shower, a faucet that doesn?t work or burned out bulbs in light fixtures.
 All systems and appliances should be in good working condition.

 - Give Your Home a Good Cleaning: This can be the most cost-effective thing you do in prepping your home for sale.
 Potential buyers will want to inspect every part of your home, from the kitchen to the bathrooms to the garage.
 After removing any clutter, clean the inside of the house from top to bottom.
 Clean carpets, spotless kitchens and bathrooms, and tidy bedrooms can help make a positive impression.

 Preparing your home for sale doesn’t have to be an overwhelming, costly endeavor.
+Everything from replacing a broken shower door with frameless shower doors to add value to giving the place a thorough clean and sorting before potential buyers can be done without breaking the bank.
+All it takes is using your brain, and switching mindset to look at the space from a buyer’s perspective.
 By making a few simple changes you can help make a difference when it comes time to sell.
 Contact one of the On Tap Credit Union Preferred Realtors to get started today!